Chile: Doing Business in Emerging Markets

 The program, offered by the School of Management, will be led by Professor Oktay Sekercisoy.
 Professor Sekercisoy has extensive experience in Chile and taught numerous classes related to international business and management at Binghamton.

-The estimated program dates for this winter program will be December 31, 2016 - January 14, 2017.
-(Please note these updated program dates: this information was updated on October 3rd, 2016.
-Thank you.).
+The estimated program dates for this winter program will be December 30, 2017 - January 13, 2018.
 Please note that students will be required to participate in some coursework before and after the on site program dates in addition to the classwork on site.

-Students will stay in a safe and comfortable hotel in Santiago: The RQ Providencia.
-Rooms will be shared (generally two students per room) and the hotel will include wifi and breakfast daily.
-The hotel is conveniently very close to the metro.
+Students will stay in a safe and comfortable hotel in Santiago: The Hotel Torremayor Providencia.
+Rooms will be shared (generally two students per room).

-Please download the Estimate of Costs sheet here: Chile Estimate of Costs sheet winter 2017.pdf
+Please download the Estimate of Costs sheet here: Chile Winter 2018 Estimate of Costs.pdf

-Scholarships: students applying for this program may be eligible apply for the Myers Family Scholarship.
-This provides an award of $1,500.
-For more information about this scholarship, click here.
+Scholarships: Students applying for this program may be eligible apply for the Myers Family Scholarship, which provides an award of $1,500 and/or the DAHSP Scholarship.
+For more information regarding the DAHSP, click here.

 The application deadline for this program is October 15.